Hi guys! Today I want to give you a list of things you can declutter right now!

 - It's Candles.
 I love candles, don't get me wrong but let's be honest: you probably have too many of them.
 I know they were sooo cute in the store, you couldn't resist and ended up buying 10.
 What I did was that I told myself I won't buy a new candle unless the ones I have at home are gone (burned I mean, not thrown away).
 Try burning the ones you have first before buying new ones.

 - CDS/DVD.
 This was a hard one for me.
 I used to love collecting physical copies of my favorite movies.
 But now, you can probably find any movies or music you want on the internet and then store them on your computer, or just stream them.

 - Magazines.
 We often tend to collect magazines telling ourselves we will read them later, and they start piling up and collecting dust.
 Go through your magazines, and only keep the ones you really love and recycle the rest.

 - Mismatched socks.
 I personally never had any mismatched socks but it seems that it's a common problem for a lot of people.
 If your socks can't find their partner in your next load of laundry, they probably won't find it later.
 Let them go, you will much better!

 - Clothes.
 This was the easy part for me.
-Any clothes you don’t truly love (take them in your arms, and ask yourself : Does this item spark me joy or not?
+Any clothes you don't really love (take them in your arms, and ask yourself: Does this item spark me joy or not?
 Do I like wearing that item?), you should get rid of it.
 In my wardrobe, I only have clothes I LOVE wearing 🙂

 - Underwear.
 We all ladies have underwear that are more comfy than others, and we tend to wear those ones more than the other ones.
-Why keeping the ones that are uncomfortable or you don’t like anymore but you keep “just in case” ?
-It’s time to let them go.
+Why keep the ones that are uncomfortable or you don't like anymore but you keep "just in case"?
+It's time to let them go.

 - Broken clothes hangers or one you hate.